wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 ### 1. Code a form

 1. Code a form that has a decision tree logic, with the idea that an answer could affect what the next question would be.
 At the moment, all choices of answer to a question must be radio buttons only.
-2. Wrap your form in a section, aside or div tag with the class ".wb-chtwzrd".
+2. Wrap your form in a section, aside or div tag with a class named ".wb-chtwzrd", along with the class ".hidden" to avoid the basic form to flicker on load.
 Other options are:
 	* A data attribute named "data-wb-chtwzrd-avatar" can be added with a path to an image in order to change the default avatar in the bubble and the chat window.
 Recommended dimensions are 45x45 pixels.
 	* A class named ".wb-chtwzrd-inline" can be added to have the chat experience inside the content and not in a separate window.
 This feature should only be used on a dedicated page, since it will start right away and steals the show to other content.
 3. Give it a title (outside of you form) as an H2.
 That heading will be the title of the form, as well as the title of the chat window and the text of the notification message.